talentedunicorn/react-ui-kit/README.md

 # Setup UI Kit with Rollup

+## The aim
+To have a collection of reusable components that are published on [npm](https://npmjs.org) and consumed by projects

 ## Project structure

-- index.html <>Served with html server<>
 - package.json <>With webpack to serve client<>
+- /public <>Serves development site<>
+  - index.html
-- /src
+- /ui-kit
   - package.json <>With rollup<>
-- /components
+    - src
       - button.js
       - heading.js

+## Todo
+- [ ] Publish components to npm
+- [ ] Add storybook and use components